 CGS Wave Multiplier

-From Ken Stone’s CGS website:
+Ken Stone’s CGS 29 Wave Multiplier:

 The idea for this project came from the fabled middle section of the Serge wave multipliers. … The circuit I came up with I would describe as a “reflector”, and is ingeniously simple.
 Going on it’s performance, I would guess it to be very close to Serge’s original design.